 The Universe is Playful explores material and developmental impermanence, logic and absurdity, socialisation and freedom.
 It questions children's antics as irritations and naughtiness versus the need for control as adults.
 It is an ode to the free-form learning and carefree curiosity children naturally possess.
 A meditation on the domestic and mundane and a celebration of play and discovery.
 It reminds adults of the transient nature of the accidental installations that will be cleaned up and wiped away and invites them to explore their reaction to disorder and discomfort.
 To compare the narrow definition of the intended function of spaces and objects with the beginner’s mind which seeks to understand all the myriad of possibilities.

 The Artist in Residency in Motherhood holds space for the roles of artist and mother to inform each other.
-Motherhood is such a challenging theme for feminists to articulate that the topic is literally left behind in Women's Studies.
-The duality of bondage and bonding makes it a complex issue.
-Mother artists delve into what it means to be a mother, a maker, and a feminist.
-The terms need not contradict each other.
-The confrontation with the biology of creation, birth, and selfless nurturing tends to be so transformative it's hard to deny its influence on the emotional and existential self.
-Though professional and private are purported to be separate from each other, we're forced to explore its synthesis.
+The duality of bondage and bonding makes motherhood such a challenging theme for feminists to articulate that it is literally left behind in women's studies.
+Mother artists delve into what it means to be a mother, a maker, and a feminist in a context where the terms need not contradict each other.
+Confronting the biology of creation, birth and selfless nurturing tends to be so transformative it's hard to deny its influence on the emotional and existential self.
+Though our professional and private life are purported to be separate from each other, we're forced to explore its synthesis.